moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

         MoveIt Task Constructor Pick and Place example
     </video>

 This tutorial will walk you through creating a package that plans a pick and place operation using `MoveIt Task Constructor <https://github.com/ros-planning/moveit_task_constructor/tree/ros2/>`_.
 MoveIt Task Constructor provides a way to plan for tasks that consist of multiple different subtasks (known as stages).
-This tutorial is intended for those who have a basic understanding of MoveIt and the MoveIt Task Constructor concepts.
+This tutorial is intended for those who have a basic understanding of MoveIt and the MoveIt Task Constructor :ref:`concepts <moveit_task_constructor_concepts>`.
 To learn more about these, read the  :doc:`MoveIt examples </doc/examples/examples>`, including the example page for :doc:`MoveIt Task Constructor </doc/examples/moveit_task_constructor/moveit_task_constructor_tutorial>`.

 Getting Started
 ---------------